charlesrogers/product_management/qualitative_research/jobs_database.md

 6. You should now see a "Custom Functions" menu.
 Click on it, and you should see the "Update Hierarchy Count" option.

 7. Click on "Update Hierarchy Count" to run the script.
+*NB:* When you run the script, you will be prompted for user inputs twice, the first asking in which column are your Job Levels, and the second, to which column you wish to write your numbering system.